Adoption, exposure, and the cost of using AI

 ax.set_xlabel("AI exposure (Eloundou index, 0–1)")

-ax.set_ylabel("Vacancy-adoption: % of ads mentioning AI")
+ax.set_ylabel("Vacancy-adoption: % of ads mentioning AI (full text)")

 ax.set_title(f"Exposure vs vacancy-adoption (N={len(d)} occ, R²={r2:.2f})")